Indian Legion: Origin

 The first troops of the Indian Legion were recruited from Indian POWs captured at El Mekili, Libya during the battles for Tobruk.
 The German forces in the Western Desert selected a core group of 27 POWs as potential officers and they were flown to Berlin in May 1941, to be followed, after the Centro I experiment, by POWs being transferred from the Italian forces to Germany.
 The number of POWs transferred to Germany grew to about 10,000 who were eventually housed at Annaburg camp, where Bose first met with them.
 A first group of 300 volunteers from the POWs and Indians expatriates in Germany were sent to Frankenberg camp near Chemnitz, to train and convince arriving POWs to join the legion.

 As the numbers of POWs joining the legion swelled, the legion was moved to Königsbrück for further training.
 It was at Königsbrück that uniforms were first issued, in German feldgrau with the badge of the leaping tiger of Azad Hind.
 The formation of the Indian National Army was announced by the German Propaganda Ministry in January 1942.
 It did not, however, take oath until 26 August 1942, as the Legion Freies Indien of the German Army.
 By May 1943, the numbers had swelled, aided by the enlistment as volunteers of Indian expatriates.

 Overall, there were about 15,000 Indian POWs in Europe, primarily held in Germany by 1943.
 While some remained loyal to the King-Emperor and treated Bose and the Legion with contempt, most were at least somewhat sympathetic to Bose's cause.
-While approximately 2,000 became legionnaires, some others did not complete their training due to various reasons and circumstances.
-In total, the maximum size of the Legion was 4,500.
+While approximately 2,000 became legionnaires, some others did not complete their training owing to various reasons and circumstances.
+The maximum size of the Legion was 4,500.

-Bose sought and obtained agreement from the German High Command for the rather remarkable terms by which the Legion would serve in German military.
-German soldiers would train the Indians in the strictest military discipline, in all branches of infantry in using weapons and motorized units, the same way a German formation was trained; the Indian legionnaires were not to be mixed with any German structures; they were not to be sent to any front other than in India for fighting against the British—but would be allowed to fight in self-defence at any other place; and nonetheless in all other respects, the legionnaires would enjoy the same facilities and amenities regarding pay, clothing, food, leave, etc., as German soldiers.
+Bose sought and obtained agreement from the German High Command for the rather remarkable terms under which the Legion would serve in German military.
+German soldiers would train the Indians in all branches of infantry and motorized units in using weapons under the strictest military discipline, in the same way a German formation was trained; the Indian legionnaires were not to be mixed with any German structures; they were not to be sent to any front other than in India for fighting against the British, but would be allowed to fight in self-defence at any other place.
+In all other respects, the legionnaires would enjoy the same facilities and amenities regarding pay, clothing, food, leave, etc., as German soldiers.
 As for the unit's eventual deployments in the Netherlands and France, they were ostensibly for training purposes, according to Bose's plans for the unit to be trained in some aspects of coastal defence.
 After the invasion of France by the Allies, the unit was ordered back to Germany, so that it would not participate in fighting for German military interests.